Vision & Mission

 Echo envisions a world of nonviolence in which adults respect children by ensuring their right to emotional and physical safety.

-The mission of Echo is to educate parents and service professionals about trauma and resilience in order to prevent retraumatization, resolve individual and community-level trauma, and create the safe, stable, nurturing relationship that break the cycle of generational trauma and allow us to heal.
+The mission of Echo is to educate trauma survivors (including parents and service professionals) about trauma and resilience in order to promote survivor empowerment, resolve individual and community-level trauma, and create the safe, stable, nurturing relationships that break the cycle of generational trauma.